 You can ride rougher terrain

 Bikepacking bags are designed to stay stable and not bounce around when riding over rocks, branches, potholes, and other obstacles.
-On a fatbike or full-suspension mountain bike, bikepacking bags can handle all of the sand, snow, river crossing, and gnarley singletrack that you can throw at them.
+On a fat bike or mountain bike, bikepacking bags can handle all of the sand, snow, river crossing, and gnarley singletrack that you can throw at them.
 If you happen to fall over, there are no racks to break.
 Bikepacking bags are rugged enough to withstand getting knocked around, crashed with, or tipped over.

 You can make them yourself